 On June 23, 2020, the Trust executed a loan agreement with the SBA under the Economic Injury Disaster Loan (EIDL) program.
 The loan is secured by the general lien on the personal property owned by the Trust.
-The loan amount is \$150,000, has a term of 30 years, carries a fixed rate of 2.75% and requires a monthly payment of \$641 beginning in December of 2022.
+The loan amount is \$150,000, has a term of 30 years, carries a fixed rate of 2.75% and requires a monthly payment of \$641.
 Payments apply first to accrued interest before reducing the principle.